css/csso/README.md

 - `none` - don't use input source map; actually it's using to disable `auto`-fetching
 - any other values treat as filename for input source map

-Generally you shouldn't care about input source map since defaults behaviour (`auto`) covers most use cases.
+Generally you shouldn't care about the input source map since defaults behaviour (`auto`) covers most use cases.

 > NOTE: Input source map is using only if output source map is generating.